open/close all folders

 - A blink if you miss moment, but after the Joker assassinates Benny in the film and drives away waving at a bewildered Bruce who last seen him drop into the chemical vat as Batman; Knox shouts for Wayne to get down so he wouldn't get shot in the gunfire.
-Knox may not like Wayne, but he's at least not an over all jerk to him.
+Knox may not like Wayne, but at least he isn't that much of a jerk to him.